-All pupils are entered for the CCEA Religious Studies examination.
-Pupils follow a modular course over two years which is made up of two sections:
+All students are entered for the CCEA Religious Studies examination.
+Students follow a modular course over two years which is made up of two sections:

-- Christianity through a study of the Gospel of Matthew - An Introduction to Christian Ethics (Year 12)
+- Christianity through a study of the Gospel of Matthew assessed in the summer of Year 11 - An Introduction to Christian Ethics assessed in the summer of Year 12

 The scheme of assessment will comprise of two externally assessed written papers, one paper on each of the above sections.
 Each examination paper is of 1 hour 30 minutes' duration and carries 50% of the total marks.
-Throughout the written papers, pupils are given the opportunity to demonstrate Knowledge, Understanding and Evaluation skills.
+Throughout the written papers, students are given the opportunity to demonstrate knowledge, understanding and evaluation skills.
 There is no internal assessment as in the form of Controlled Assessment or Coursework.